IyngkarranKumar/ICM_implementation/README.md

 ## Configuration
 - Make copy of `.env.main.template` and add HYPERBOLIC_API_KEY
+- Main config settings can be passed as command line arguments (see below)
 - Adjust `config.py` to toggle evals, model names, dataset paths, or sample counts.